SHAIKHANIF2004/portfolio/README.md

 2.Smooth scrolling and interactive UI

-3.Dedicated sections for:About Me,Skills & Technologies,Projects,Contact Form,Clean code with comments for better readability
+3.Dedicated sections for: About Me , Skills & Technologies , Projects , Contact Form , Clean code with comments for better readability

 🙋‍♂️ About Me

 I am a passionate Full Stack Developer who enjoys turning complex problems into simple, beautiful, and intuitive web applications.
 I love learning new technologies and continuously improving my skills.

 📫 Contact

 If you like what you see and want to collaborate or have any opportunities, feel free to reach out via the contact form on the website.